-So how do you make a short movie or video that people will want to watch?
+How do you make a short movie or video that people will want to watch?
+You need to:

 You need a camera to film your movie.
 You could use your smartphone, a camcorder, an SLR/mirrorless camera or a pro ‘cinema’ camera.
 You’ll probably a microphone and a tripod or stabiliser to keep the camera steady, and you may need lights or reflectors.